 To this day, Nygaard ranks among Stanford’s all-time 3-point shooters.
 Among individual career records, she is fifth in 3-pointers made (210), sixth in 3-point attempts (536) and tied for sixth in 3-point percentage (.392).
 In Stanford’s all-time single-season lists, she is 11th for 3-pointers made (75) and seventh for 3-point attempts (193) and 3-point percentage (.460).
 Finally in the Cardinal single-game records, Nygaard is tied with five players for second in 3-point attempts (15) and tied for sixth with nine players for 3-pointers made (7).

 Nygaard graduated with a degree in American studies in 1998.
 She currently is pursuing a master’s degree in sports and athletic administration from Gonzaga University.

-After her playing career, Nygaard began coaching as an assistant for the University of California, Long Beach in 2003-04, and then for four years (2004-2008) at Pepperdine University.
+After her playing career, Nygaard began coaching as an assistant for the University of California, Long Beach in 2003-04 and then for four years at Pepperdine University (2004-2008).

 In 2008, Nygaard was an assistant for the San Antonio Silver Stars, where she helped the team to the 2008 WNBA Finals.

 She also serves as Windward’s senior associate athletic director.